kiran3892/E-Commerce-Sales-Analysis-PostgreSQL-Project-/README.md

 - Identify products with low reviews but high sales (quality issue indicator).
 - What is the relationship between price and yearly revenue?

-# 🟩 SECTION 9: FINAL PROJECT QUESTIONS (INTERVIEW LEVEL)
+# 🟩 SECTION 9: FINAL PROJECT QUESTIONS
 - Generate a complete performance summary for each product (price, reviews, sales).
 - Generate a category performance dashboard using SQL.
 - Identify the top 3 products contributing to 80% of category revenue (Pareto).